Does Bashful Bladder Only Affect Men?

-The mind is a complicated thing that reminds you of things which in turn can trigger a natural reflex in the body.
+The mind is a complicated thing that recalls historical events which in turn can trigger a natural (but irrational) reflex in the body.

 The first time you’re affected by shy bladder or have trouble peeing can be the start of that snowball rolling downhill and getting bigger and bigger.
 Next time you go to the toilet in similar circumstances your mind will pipe up “hey … remember last time you couldn’t start a flow cos someone was next to you?” and your body will shut off the flow.
 Next time you’re on your way to the restroom it could be you get this reminder before you even reach the restroom.
 It can further develop into thoughts like “so … you’ve been invited out on a hot date … but what if you need to pee?”
 In quite a number of cases paruretics don’t go out because of the condition!

 It can affect life to that degree so it needs treatment as quickly as possible to stop it taking over your life.